OCHA-DAP/hdx-design/specs/powerviews_extension/ckanext_powerviews_spec.md

 # 'Power Views' extension for CKAN

-A PowerView provides the data source and extra configuration needed to power a view whose data source is one or more resources.
+Data source and configuration to power a view for one or more resources.
 The PowerView model is similar to the existing ResourceView, but can have a many-to-many relationship with Resources.

 This document proposes an API for creating, updating, showing and deleting PowerViews, as well as listing PowerViews for a resource and visa versa.